 The first person you should contact is your RA to inform them of your situation.
 The RA will try to mediate between the parties involved.
 If the mediation fails or if the situation is a friendly move, your first opportunity to move will be two weeks after school has been in session.
 Detailed information regarding room changes will be posted in the halls prior to the designated room change period.

 Notice: During the Spring 2021 Semester, Student Housing may not be granting room or roommate changes.
 Students can bring any concerns to their Residence Director.

 All residence halls will be closed during Winter Break but remain open during both Thanksgiving and Spring Breaks.
 Students will need to find an alternate place to stay during the closure period, but are permitted to leave their belongings in their rooms if returning for the Spring Semester.
 The apartment complexes will remain open during the Winter Break.

 Housing assignment cancellations (before taking occupancy) must be made, in writing, to the Student Housing Office.
-Applicants who cancel their housing application housing prior to July 15 (Dec 1 for spring term) will forfeit $25 of their housing deposit.
+Applicants who cancel their housing application housing prior to July 15 (Dec 1 for spring term) will be refunded their housing deposit.
 Those received between July 15 (Dec 1) and August 15 (Jan 1) will forfeit the entire $150 housing deposit.
 After August 15 (Jan 1), applicants cancelling their housing will forfeit the entire housing deposit and incur a $250 Late Cancellation penalty.
 No cancellations will be taken by telephone.
 You may also fax your cancellation to the Housing Office at 970-247-7501.
 Please include your full name, ID #, signature and reason for cancellation.
 Please note, once students accept occupancy by commencing check-in procedures (accepting the check-in form and room key for the assigned apartment or room), they are not eligible to cancel their housing unless they officially withdraw from the College.